-Methodically, the German Risk Study Phase A is largely oriented along the lines of WASH 1400 and also deals with radiological effects in accordance with the state of knowledge at the time this study was prepared.
-For Phase B (1985 to 1989), advanced methods were used, but the investigations were restricted to system damage and core damage frequencies.
-Up until well into the nineties, safety analyses were performed for various nuclear power plants with probabilistic methods for the purpose of further developing these probabilistic methods and to try them out in practice.
-These analyses were performed outside the regular nuclear licensing and supervisory procedure.
+Methodically, the German Risk Study Nuclear Power Plants, Phase A (1979) largely followed the lines of the US American "Reactor Safety Study" WASH 1400 and also investigated the accident consequences resulting from the release of radionuclides in accordance with the state of knowledge at the time this study was prepared.
+In Phase B of the German Risk Study Nuclear Power Plants (1985 to 1989), advanced methods were applied, but the investigations were restricted to the identification of system damage and core damage frequencies and to investigations on the processes in the containment after core meltdown without determination of release frequencies.
+For the purpose of further developing these methods of the probabilistic safety analysis (PSA) and to try them out in practice, PSAs have been performed since then for various nuclear power plants as research and development projects outside the regular nuclear licensing and supervisory procedure.